larq/compute-engine/docs/build_arm.md

 for 32-bit, as well as 64-bit ARM-based boards.
 [Bazel](https://bazel.build/) is the primary build system for LCE.
-However, since in some occasions Make build system is a more convenient build solution,  we also provide scripts to build LCE with Make as well.
+However, since in some occasions Make build system is a more convenient build solution, we also provide scripts to build LCE with Make.

 In this guide, we use the [LCE benchmark tool](../larq_compute_engine/tflite/benchmark) source to build an inference binary.